- What about other beverages?

 How about drinking fountains?

 Yes, drinking fountains are safe.
-Despite advertising to the contrary by the bottled water industry, public health officials continue to have confidence in the design of drinking fountains to provide safe hydration, and in fact drinking fountains are required in public buildings, including hospitals, as part of the building code.
+Despite advertising to the contrary by the bottled water industry, public health officials continue to have confidence in the design of drinking fountains to provide safe hydration.
+You can find drinking fountains in public buildings, including hospitals, for this reason.

 Will I get busted if I bring bottled water to campus?

 No. There will be no bottled water police.
 The decision is for the University to stop providing it and end sales on campus, not enforce a ban from campus.
 If you bring bottled water to campus, please recycle the bottle when finished.

 Can I buy bottled water on a departmental budget??

 No, with few exceptions.
 Faculty and staff may buy bottled water on a departmental budget when traveling outside Vermont.
 Departments that do not have access to drinking water may be granted exceptions while they await installation of the necessary plumbing.